-Steven Machtinger is general counsel at Code Advisors LLC.
-Previously, he was a partner in the law firm of Bingham McCutchen LLP.
-Prior to joining Bingham, Machtinger was senior vice president and general counsel at JPMorgan Chase & Co., where he handled civil and regulatory litigation, securities arbitrations and venture capital matters.
-He was general counsel and corporate secretary of Hambrecht & Quist, an investment banking, brokerage and venture capital firm, before it was acquired by JPMorgan Chase in 1999.
+As Chair, Steven N. Machtinger has been instrumental in building a coalition of Board members and supporters dedicated to growing bay.org as the most trusted voice for water in Northern California.
+Machtinger is general counsel at Code Advisors LLC.
+Previous positions include a partnership in the law firm of Bingham McCutchen LLP, senior vice president and associate general counsel at JPMorgan Chase & Co., and general counsel and corporate secretary of Hambrecht & Quist.
 He began his career as an attorney with the U.S. Securities and Exchange commission, and later served as chief enforcement of its office in San Francisco.
-Machtinger received a B.S. from Harvard College in 1979 and a J.D. from the University of California, Davis School of Law in 1974, and is a member of the Bar of the State of California.
-Machtinger serves as a member of the board of directors of The Bay Institute and the Marin Symphony Association.
+Machtinger received a B.A. from Harvard College in 1971, a J.D. from the University of California, Davis School of Law in 1974, and is a member of the Bar of the State of California.
+An accomplished violist and Mozart scholar, Machtinger serves as president of the board of directors of the Marin Symphony Association.

 Derith Wisnom is a private insurance consultant for Sweet and Baker Insurance Brokers (now MacCorkle Insurance Service, A Risk Strategies Company).
 Currently on the board of the Hillsborough Garden Club as Conservation Chair and Executive board member of the San Mateo High School Parent Teacher Organization.
 Formerly owner of @YourOwnSpeed, a computer consulting company and many years of sales and marketing in financial services.
 Bachelor of Arts from University of California at Davis.